hasifnizam/voucherpool/README.md

 4. Test with Postman

-   Open Postman and import the collection from Voucher Pool.postman_collection.
+   Open Postman and import the collection from **Voucher Pool.postman_collection**.
 You can start testing the API endpoints as per the collection.